 It places load directly over the hips so your glutes are taking all the weight.
 So, whether you need to work on building strength in your butt or growing size, this is a great way to turn up the heat.

 Mastering technique in this movement is essential, so make sure you’ve got the form nailed before you start adding bigger weights to the movement.
+To help out with that and your women’s lifting journey, we’ve written up a complete guide which covers all the essentials of a safe and effective hip thrust.
+Check out the guide below.

 The final rep – gymgirl hints and tips